1-12: Multiple Conditions

 In comments answer: Why do this as one if-else-if structure instead of 4 separate if statements?

-B) Create a Boolean (logical) vector that finds all cloudy days in noonCondMessy (note different spellings)
+B) Create a Boolean (logical) vector that finds all cloudy days in noonCondMessy (include all the different spellings)

 C) Create a cloudyDays dataframe that: